Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Ambient spacetimes as principal bundles

 \section{Ambient spacetimes as principal bundles}

 This section introduces the basic ambient setup, \ie the ambient manifold and its various metric structures prior to the introduction of a compatible connection.
 In Section \ref{Ambient geometry}, we recall the geometric definition of an ambient manifold as a principal $\mathbb R$-bundle $\M$ with fundamental vector field $\xi$ and introduce some terminology (proposed in \cite{Bekaert2013c}) for the corresponding base space $\bar\M$ and sections.
 More importantly, we discuss the necessary and sufficient conditions for (covariant and contravariant) tensor fields on $\M$ to be projectable on $\bar\M$.
 These criteria will be repeatedly used in the paper.
-In Section \ref{Ambient metric structures} we introduce various notions of ambient (Leibnizian, Lorentzian, Lagrangian) metric structures while in Section \ref{Gravitational waves} we show that Kundt waves provide the most general ambient Lorentzian spacetime $\M$ such that the base manifold $\bar\M$ is a nonrelativistic spacetime foliated by absolute spaces.
+In Section \ref{Ambient metric structures} we introduce the notion of ``ambient Leibnizian structure'' which unifies both Leibnizian and Carrollian metric structures.
+We define the ``Leibniz algebra'' as the isometry algebra of the flat ambient Leibnizian structure and show that the former admits both the Bargmann and the Carroll algebras as subalgebras.
+We conclude the section by discussing related concepts such as ``Leibnizian bases and pairs'', projectors and ambient transverse (co)-metrics.